viniciusvasti/my-personal-website/posts/e-commerce-backend-from-monolith-to-microservices-with-quarkus-part-3.md

   - java
   - systemsdesign
 ---
 This post is part of a series that already has:
+This post is part of a series that already has:
 - [E-commerce Backend - From Monolith to Microservices with Quarkus - Part 1](https://vinisantos.dev/posts/e-commerce-backend-from-monolith-to-microservices-with-quarkus-part-1)
 - [E-commerce Backend - From Monolith to Microservices with Quarkus - Part 2](https://vinisantos.dev/posts/e-commerce-backend-from-monolith-to-microservices-with-quarkus-part-2)